NOAA-EMC/hpc-stack/docs/source/hpc-notes.rst

 HPC-Stack Additional Notes
 ===========================

+.. _Flags:

-Setting compiler flags and other options
+Setting Compiler Flags and Other Options
 -----------------------------------------

 Often it is necessary to specify compiler flags (e.g., ``gfortran-10 -fallow-argument-mismatch`` for the packages via ``FFLAGS``.
 There are 2 ways this can be achieved: